nuxt/docs/pt-BR/guide/views.md

 </html>
 ```

-One example if to add conditional CSS classes for IE:
+One example is to add conditional CSS classes for IE:

 ```html
 <!DOCTYPE html>